Lindsay Lohan. Stephen King. Robin Williams. Robert Downey Jr. Daniel Radcliffe. Carrie Fisher. Michael J. Fox.

 Read great recovery stories, learn about the latest treatments, and find out how addiction affects yourself and your loved ones in our blog.Read Our Blog

 An alcoholic is an individual who is suffering from alcoholism.
-They will give in to their cravings at any time.
+They could, and likely do, give in to their cravings at any time.
 This is in complete disregard to anything else that's happening in their lives.
 They may tell themselves that they're not going to drink, but then they give in.
-They may also promise themselves not to drink too much, but they always exceed their limits.
+They may also promise themselves not to drink too much, but they almost always exceed their limits.

 Alcoholism is a disease.
 Someone who is an alcoholic is completely obsessed with drinking.
-This person is unable to control how much they drink, or how often they drink.
-They will drink at home, at work, or wherever possible.
+This person is unable to control how much they drink or how often they drink.
+They will drink at home, at work, or wherever possible if that’s what it takes to consume alcohol and sate the cravings.

 A casual drinker enjoys a few drinks with friends and family while an alcoholic does most of their drinking alone.
 The person who is casually drinking may go for days or weeks without a drink until an appropriate time.
 Someone with AUD will need a drink every day.

-As you see, both types of people may drink.
-However, the difference is in whether they control consumption or it controls them.
-Since this substance is legal and often seen at all kinds of events and activities, it can be difficult to tell if someone drinks because they enjoy it or because they need it.
+Since alcohol is both legal and widespread, it can be difficult to tell if someone drinks because they enjoy it or because they need it.
 However, it's important that you take the time to learn the motivation behind the person's use of alcohol and to watch for signs of addiction so you can encourage them to get the help they need.

 Perhaps you are worried about a friend or family member who may have a problem.
 If that's the case, there is an addiction quiz for family members too.

-This occurs when the liver becomes inflamed.
-It is caused by the repeated consumption of alcohol.
-People who develop this condition must stop drinking immediately.
-Continuing to drink can lead to even further health problems and complications.
+Alcoholic Hepatitis refers to the inflammation of the liver as a result of heavy or consistent drinking.
+People who develop this condition must stop drinking immediately, as continuing to drink can lead to even further health problems and complications.

-It develops because of the toxins in alcohol.
+Alcoholic hepatitis develops because of the toxins in alcohol.
 The liver processes everything that goes through the body.
-These toxins can injure the cells in the liver.
-Women have a much greater risk of developing this condition than men do.
-Symptoms include:
+These toxins can injure the cells in the liver as they are processed.

 If an individual develops alcoholic hepatitis and does not stop drinking, cirrhosis can result.
 This takes place when scar tissue in the liver replaces healthy tissue.
 It usually takes many years to develop cirrhosis.